Three point interaction of Dirac fermions with higher spin particles and discrete symmetries: Introduction

 i.e. the number of boxes in any row apart from the first row is at most one.
 We use the short-hand notation $\Phi^{(\tilde{r},\tilde{s})}\equiv \Phi^{[\mu_1\cdots\mu_{\tilde{r}}]\{\nu_1\cdots\nu_{\tilde{s}}\}}$.
 The indices $\tilde{r}$ and $\tilde{s}$ denotes the antisymmetric and symmetric indices in $\Phi^{(\tilde{r},\tilde{s})}$.
 A flavored higher spin is denoted by $\Phi^{(\tilde{r}_a,\tilde{s}_a)}_a$, where \enquote{$a$} is the flavor index and $\tilde{r}_a,\tilde{s}_a$ holds the same meaning as $\tilde{r}$ and $\tilde{s}$.

-\item For any massive higher spin (MHS) other than scalars, there are \textit{four independent couplings} out of which two are non-chiral, and two are chiral.
-For scalars, there are only two independent couplings given by the chiral and non-chiral Yukawa terms.
+\item For any massive higher spin (MHS) field other than scalars, there are \textit{four independent couplings} out of which two are non-chiral, and two are chiral.
+For scalar fields, there are only two independent couplings given by the chiral and non-chiral Yukawa terms.
 These couplings can be found in table \ref{tab:evencouplings}.
-In the paper, unless explicitly mentioned, the couplings of any MHS with the even (or odd) ranked bilinears are termed as the even (or odd) ranked couplings. \item Using the $C,\, R_i,\, T$ theorem, we have shown that the intrinsic parities of any MHS $\Phi^{(\tilde{r},\tilde{s})}$ must always satisfy (in both even and odd spacetime)
+In the paper, unless explicitly mentioned, the couplings of any MHS field with the even (or odd) ranked Dirac bilinears are termed as the even (or odd) ranked couplings. \item Using the $C,\, R_i,\, T$ theorem, we have shown that the intrinsic parities of any MHS field $\Phi^{(\tilde{r},\tilde{s})}$ must always satisfy (in both even and odd spacetime)

 where $C$ is the charge conjugation operation, $R_i$ are reflections along the $i^{th}$ spatial direction, and $T$ is the time reversal operation\footnote{The $C,R_i,T$ transformations of MHS $\Phi^{(\tilde{r},\tilde{s})}$ are summarized as follows